 Why Invest in Physical Gold and Silver ?

 First of all, let me start by stating this one main fundamental that can not be disputed.
-If you had invested $20,000 into 56 oz’s of physical Gold in 2001, as of April 2017, you could sell it for over $93,000.
+If you had invested $20,000 into physical Gold in 2001, as of April 2017, you would be sitting on $93,000+.

 But before you start to convert your hard-earned paper money into Gold, you'll first need to research the history of it, and compare it to what you probably know best, paper money.
 Here, I'll share with you some basic starting points that you should consider, but is definitely not intended as an exhaustive argument for investing into gold, but rather just some points of discussion that you may want to consider.